 How to gain lean muscle mass

 Now, during the caloric surplus phase when you tear your muscle tissue during your workout, then the body directs the excess energy to repair/build your muscle tissues during the rest time.
-Once, the muscle tissues are repaired, then they are even more stronger.
-Hence, This process leads to gaining of lean muscle mass during this phase.
+Once, the muscle tissues are repaired, then they are even stronger.
+Hence, This process leads to the gaining of lean muscle mass during this phase.

-Remember: Always increase your caloric intake very slowly i.e. at moderate level and then combine this very a good strength training program to achieve optimal results.
+Remember: Always increase your caloric intake very slowly i.e. at a moderate level and then combine this very a good strength training program to achieve optimal results.

 What is Caloric Deficit?

 Caloric Deficit refers to the state where you are burning more calories than the amount of calories you consume.
-For example, If you maintenance calories are 3000, then you can create a deficit of 500 calories.
+For example, If your maintenance calories are 3000, then you can create a deficit of 500 calories.
 Now, you would consume 2500 calories every day.

-This process forces your body use the body fat as energy in order to compensate for 500 calorie deficit.
+This process forces your body to use the body fat as energy in order to compensate for 500 calorie deficit.

 How to Create a deficit?